Awards: PhD, MScR

 Programme website: Population Health Sciences

-The Centre for Population Health Sciences (CPHS) supervises postgraduate research students in a wide range of population health disciplines, including epidemiology, genetic epidemiology, health promotion, health services research, medical statistics, molecular epidemiology and sociology and on a wide range of topics including allergic and respiratory disease, clinical trial and statistics methodology, eHealth, ethnicity and health, genetic epidemiology of complex diseases, global health, palliative care and cancer, society and health and families and relationships.
+The Usher Institute of Population Health Sciences & Informatics supervises postgraduate research students in a wide range of population health disciplines, including epidemiology, genetic epidemiology, health promotion, health services research, medical statistics, molecular epidemiology and sociology and on a wide range of topics including allergic and respiratory disease, clinical trial and statistics methodology, eHealth, ethnicity and health, genetic epidemiology of complex diseases, global health, palliative care and cancer, society and health and families and relationships.

 A principal aim is to foster interdisciplinary research involving quantitative and qualitative approaches via effective collaboration with biomedical scientists, epidemiologists, social scientists and clinical researchers throughout the University and beyond.

-The Centre for Population Health Sciences (CPHS) brings together researchers active in population health science research, including public health and primary care.
+The Usher Institute of Population Health Sciences & Informatics brings together researchers active in population health science research, including public health and primary care.

-Within the school the CPHS academic staff play a large role in research project supervision.
+Within the school the Usher academic staff play a large role in research project supervision.

-There are also links with the Institute of Genes and Molecular Medicine and the Queen's Medical Research Institute.
+There are also links with the Institute of Genetics and Molecular Medicine and the Queen's Medical Research Institute.

 Check whether your international qualifications meet our general entry requirements: